HIGHLIGHTS-Golf-U.S. Open Day Four

-ERIN, Wisconsin, June 18 The final round of the 117th U.S. Open is being played on Sunday.
+ERIN, Wisconsin, June 18 (Reuters) - The final round of the 117th U.S. Open is being played on Sunday.
 Following are highlights from the second major championship of the year at Erin Hills.

 Long-hitting Brooks Koepka has a two-shot lead with four holes left.
 The American sinks a slippery four-foot birdie at the par-five 14th to go 14-under.